-Call the telephone number printed on your VIF.
-Enter the 16-digit control number printed on the VIF and follow the interactive voice recording instructions to vote your shares.
+Call the telephone number printed on your voting instruction form.
+Enter the 16-digit control number printed on the voting instruction form and follow the interactive voice recording instructions to vote your Common Shares.

-If you are a Beneficial Shareholder and you did not receive a form of proxy or voting instruction form with a Control Number please contact your nominee.
+If you are a Beneficial Shareholder and you did not receive a form of proxy or voting instruction form with a control number please contact your nominee.

-Unless you intend to participate in the Meeting and vote at the Meeting (see "How to Vote your Common Shares - Beneficial Shareholders - Voting at the Meeting" below), please remember that your proxy or voting instructions must be received no later than 4:00 p.m.
-(Toronto Time) on May 13, 2024.
+Unless you intend to participate in the Meeting and vote at the Meeting (see "How to Participate in The Meeting" below), please remember that your proxy or voting instructions must be received no later than 10:00 a.m.
+(Toronto Time) on August 6, 2025.
 The time limit for the deposit of proxies may be waived or extended by the chair of the Meeting at his or her discretion without notice.

-There are two kinds of beneficial owners: those who object to their name being made known to the issuers of securities which they own (called "OBOs" for Objecting Beneficial Owners) and those who do not object (called "NOBOs" for Non-Objecting Beneficial Owners).
-Oncolytics may be utilizing the Broadridge QuickVote[TM] service to assist eligible Shareholders with voting their Common Shares.
-NOBOs may be contacted by Laurel Hill to conveniently obtain a vote directly over the telephone.
+There are two kinds of beneficial owners: those who object to their name being made known to the issuers of securities which they own (called Objecting Beneficial Owners) and those who do not object (called "NOBOs" for Non-Objecting Beneficial Owners).
+Oncolytics may be utilizing the Broadridge QuickVoteTM service to assist eligible Shareholders with voting their Common Shares.
+NOBOs may be contacted by Laurel Hill to obtain a vote directly over the telephone.